Lidewij de Vos: Political career

-De Vos was born in 1997 in Leidschendam, and she studied biochemistry at Utrecht University and neuroscience at Erasmus University Rotterdam.
-She was trained to play the violin, and she worked as a violin teacher in Utrecht from 2017 to 2019.
-She became a policy advisor for Forum for Democracy in August 2021.
+De Vos was a volunteer for the Jongerenorganisatie Forum voor Democratie, the youth-wing of the FvD.
+She later became a policy advisor for Forum for Democracy in August 2021.
+In 2023, she and party leader Thierry Baudet co-authored the book Nobody in the Cockpit which describes the state of government in the Netherlands, according to the authors.
 De Vos ran for the House of Representatives in November 2023 as the party's sixth candidate, but she was not elected since the party secured three seats.
 She was sworn into the House on 16 January 2025 to temporarily replace party leader Thierry Baudet, who stepped down to go on paternity leave.
 Baudet returned on 1 April 2025.